10 Best foot Blister Treatment Kits Tested & Compared

 - Trim the dead skin away if necessary.

 While treating an open blister it’s important to check if the skin is completely torn.
 If it is, then it’s advisable that you remove the torn tissues so that they don’t risk tearing into the healthy skin tissues.
 Keeping the blister clean at all times is important, clean it with antiseptic soap and then using sterile scissors remove, carefully remove the torn skin.
 You can either cover the area with a bandage after applying an ointment.
 The best option would be to use second skin; this is because the blister will be very tender because it has lost the protective skin layer.

 The second skin is able to act as the protective skin.
 It has the same properties of the protective skin, its placed directly on the open blister.
 After this its covered with either a moleskin or a lightweight elastic tape.
 The second skin brings immediate relief.
 The second skin comes in already precut squares, its usually moist, clear in color and has the thickness of several skin layers.
 It allows the athlete to resume normal activities without any form of discomfort.

 Type of Treatment

-- Measure the moleskin against the blister and cut two pieces of moleskin larger than the blister.
+- Cut two pieces of moleskin that are both larger than the blister.

-- Place the piece of moleskin with the cut-out directly over the blister.
+- Apply the piece of moleskin with the hole, making sure the blister is inside the hole.

 The double layer skin of the mole skin reduces the pain from the blister by reducing the pressure from the shoe.
-If the blister is located in friction prone area like the heel then additional light elastic tape can be added to reduce the pressure being exerted on the blister by the shoe.
+If the blister is located in friction prone area like the heel then tape can be applied to reduce the pressure and friction affecting the blister.

 Long distance hikers and runners will often advocate using superglue for on-the-go blister healing.
 The superglue heals the blisters by creating a bond between the roof of the blister and the skin underneath the blister.
 This creates a protective shell around the blister that reduces the risk of infection.
 Make sure that you have sterilized the blister before applying Superglue and be ready for some stinging.